Tin Kai-man

-Tin Kai-Man, also spelled Tin Kai-mun, is a Hong Kong actor and production manager, most notable for his role in Shaolin Soccer.
+Tin Kai-Man (田启文), also spelled Tin Kai-mun, is a Hong Kong actor and production manager, most notable for his role in Shaolin Soccer.
 A well-known friend of Stephen Chow, he began acting in his films with the 1994 Hail the Judge.
 Tin also worked with Chow on the actor and director's highly successful Kung Fu Hustle.